projectatomic/atomic-site/README.md

 ## Contact

-General discussion of the site often takes place on atomic-devel@projectatomic.io mailing list.
+General discussion of the site often takes place on [atomic-devel@projectatomic.io mailing list](https://lists.projectatomic.io/mailman/listinfo/atomic-devel) or on the #atomic channel on IRC.freenode.net.
 To contact an individual in charge of the site, please see MAINTAINERS.md.